 The ground-floor Morena will have seating out front for those wishing to dine overlooking the busy square.
 Inside, the styling will remain pared back, allowing the grand heritage space to star.

-Morena is slated to open in the GPO building at 1 Martin Place, Sydney, in November.
+Morena will open in the GPO building at 1 Martin Place, Sydney, on Monday April 15, 2024.